campbe13/docker-ecq2020/stickynotes-jb/README.md

 * https://docs.docker.com/compose/gettingstarted/

 # NOTE WORKING ON LOCAL BOX 2020-03-01
-This is a container setup for development, there are several volumes mapped to the localhost to aide testing & dev.
+This is a multi container setup for development, there are several volumes mapped to the localhost to aide testing & dev.
 Some would be changed for a production deployment
 ![container runtime](stickynotes-jb-containers.PNG)
 # TODO PUSH IMAGE TO REGISTRY
 # TODO COMPLETE THIS DOC
-# NOTE this readme is not complete, do not use it yet 2020-03-01
+# TODO NOTE this readme is not complete, do not use it yet 2020-03-01
 ## TL;DR
 ### To run this app
 1. install docker https://docs.docker.com/install/